djhedges/exit_speed/README.md

 Python has suprisingly been able to keep up with the GPS 10hz output.
 Ideally this should be rewritten in Go or C++.

+I've always wanted to play with the multriprocessing module and it has proved useful.
+For example the metrics which are uploaded to Timescale are done in a seperate process.
+This isolates the main process from unexpected errors and delays on I/O operations.
+The Labjack and WBO2 readings also take place in seperate processes as well.

 ### Crossing Start/Finish

 Exit Spee has a map of tracks in the NW with GPS locations of